bburan/cochleogram/readme.rst

 Inside each file, the pieces must be numbered sequentially from base (hook) to apex.
 If more htan one image is required for a piece, use letters for the suffixes (i.e., "piece2a", "piece2b", etc.).
-The order in which the images for a single piece are labeled does nto matter since the program will automatically align them based on the stage coordinates stored in the file.
+The order in which the images for a single piece are labeled does not matter since the program will automatically align them based on the stage coordinates stored in the file.

 We currently do not have support for missing pieces.
-This will be added shortly.
+This will be added once the need arises.

 Using the program
 -----------------